COT6900/DavidBruck/Week4/README.md

 add2 = `+` 2
 ```

 Haskell now sees function `` `+` x y `` in the function body, sees it is applied one of 2 of its parameters (specifically x) and returns a partially applied function ready to receive `y`.
-Also, we now can infer the resulting functions type (exactly how Haskell is able to be programmed with a powerful type inference system):
+Also, we now can infer the resulting function's type (exactly how Haskell is able to be programmed with a powerful type inference system):

 ```haskell
 add2 :: forall a.
 (Num a) => a -> a
 ```

 Therefore, it is logical that Haskell simply reads through all the available information and sees if there is some combination of type restrictions which satisfies all the function bodies, and returns types which are as unrestricted as possible except for the minimal restrictions required.
 This is how we can only very rarely need to add type descriptions ourselves when writing code.